 Hyco Lake doesn’t support much traffic.
 A weekend spent in one of the lake’s many coves offers a rare chance at solitude while on the water.
 Watersport enthusiasts will love the slalom course set up in the middle of the lake, as well as plenty of acres to tube across.

 The quiet lake doesn’t pop up on many maps or lists, but it provides a unique charm thanks to the lack of development around its edges.
 For a different lake experience, spend the week at Hyco Lake and enjoy only the company of the folks who were in the car with you.

 A great North Carolina lake, Lake Mattamuskeet is the largest natural lake in the state, but the depth of this body of water rarely gets deeper than three feet.
-This sizable chunk of shallow water is home to various plants and animals who thrive in the not entirely aquatic but certainly not terrestrial ecosystem.
+This sizable chunk of shallow water is home to various plants and animals that thrive in the not entirely aquatic but not terrestrial ecosystem.